tanmay-pathak/sprint-name/README.md

 The build artifacts will be located in the `dist/` directory.

-For deploying the Convex backend:
+For deploying the PartyKit backend:

 ```
-npx convex deploy
+npm run partykit:deploy
 ```

 ## How to Use